nvu01/Undervalued-Stock-Scanner-2.0/README.md

 In addition to valuation screening, the project also identifies exit signals for currently held positions to help monitor potential overvaluation or quality deterioration.

+Users can also generate Excel snapshots of the selected stocks and their metrics.

 ## Prerequisites

 - Python libraries in `requirements.txt`